ocropus-archive/DUP-ocropy/README.md

 This will create a directory "linegen/..." containing training data suitable for training OCRopus with synthetic data.

+## CLSTM vs OCRopy

+The CLSTM project (https://github.com/tmbdev/clstm) is a replacement for `ocropus-rtrain` and `ocropus-rpred` in C++ (it used to be a subproject of `ocropy` but has been moved into a separate project now).
+It is significantly faster than the Python versions and has minimal library dependencies, so it is suitable for embedding into C++ programs.

+Python and C++ models can _not_ be interchanged, both because the save file formats are different and because the text line normalization is slightly different.
+Error rates are about the same.

+In addition, the C++ command line tool (`clstmctc`) has different command line options and currently requiresloading training data into HDF5 files, instead of being trained off a list of image files directly (image file-based training will be added to `clstmctc` soon).

+Generally, your best bet for CLSTM and OCRopy is to rely only on the command line tools; that makes it easy to replace different components.
+In addition, you should keep your OCR training data in .png/.gt.txt files so that you can easily retrain models as better recognizers become available.

+After making CLSTM a full replacement for `ocropus-rtrain`/`ocropus-rpred`, the next step will be to replace the binarization, text/image segmentation, and layout analysis in OCRopus with trainable 2D LSTM models.

 ## Solution for clang